don’t know about you, but I feel like there

 device.
 By illustrating this in a manner that is contradictory to your

-current satisfaction, it does make you feel like your ipod – which was
+current satisfaction, it does make you feel like your iPad – which was

 fine until a moment ago has suddenly become inadequate.
 To me, that’s